 Dr. Kirk Tyvela, Assistant Professor, History Department

 To be eligible for the Honors designation, students need:

 --GPA of 3.0 or higher or permission of instructors

 - write a term paper on a subject of your choosing

 To learn more about the Honors program, contact Dr. Roger Peterson email@example.com , Associate Dean.

 UW-Washington County students who successfully complete an honors course are entitled to the following:

 - A letter of recommendation (upon request) for future scholastic endeavors or work.
 This letter will be crafted by the student’s professors, edited by the dean, and issued from the dean’s office.

 - Recognition of the Honors cohort at Commencement.

-- Eligibility to receive a UW-WC Honors Scholarship (issued to top performing students).
+- Eligibility to receive the Joseph F. Huber Scholarship in the amount of $250.
 Criteria will include course grade and faculty evaluations.
 The UW-WC Honors Committee will make final determination.